 facialproto_short.osexp, click ‘More…’ and click ‘Export’.
 Now open the experiment on your machine using OpenSesame.

-Create a new script file and call in preproc.R.
+rminr-data project, create a new script file and call it preproc.R.
 Put all your commands for this worksheet into this script, and save regularly.
-This will make it easier to see what you have done, espcially when you come back to it after a break.
+This will make it easier to see what you have done, especially when you come back to it after a break.

 In this experiment, people are shown some pictures of male faces.
 Each is a picture of a real face, but its internal features (eyes, nose, mouth, etc.) have been digitally stretched or compressed either along the x-axis or the y-axis.
 Each of these manipulations of real faces is shown exactly once.
 Participants rate each picture for masculinity (1-8 scale, higher numbers = more masculine), just as a way of encouraging them to look at each picture closely.